Tami093/NFE.io/README.md

 		[PIS Amount Withheld] = [Invoice Amount] * [PIS Withhold Tax Rate] [COFINS Amount Withheld] = [Invoice Amount] * [COFINS Withhold Tax Rate] [CSLL Amount Withheld] = [Invoice Amount] * [CSLL Withhold Tax Rate]
-#Task requirements
-* All stories to be completed with an appropriate level of testing.
-* No actual database implementation is required, feel free to stub it out.
-* Your code should trend towards being DDD, SOLID.
-* You should commit all your code to a GIT repository.
-* Send us a link to your GIT repository to gabriel@conube.com.br

 #Story 01
 	AS a company that provides services.
 	I want to know the total amount of the following withhold taxes: IR, PIS, COFINS, CSLL.